 How do I renew my registration when my 3 years is nearing the end?

 You will receive an email reminding you to renew 90 days and 30 days before your expiry date.
-You should keep Landlord Registration Scotland updated with your current contact details.
+You must keep your registration updated with your current contact details including your email address.

 You can renew your registration by simply logging onto the Landlord Registration Scotland website and paying the appropriate fee (fees have not changed since 2006 and you will receive a 10% discount for renewing online).